 Philbert joined Watsi on May 28th, 2020.
-One year ago, Philbert joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Philbert's most recent donation supported U Pyin, a 36-year-old monk from Burma, to fund heart surgery.
+104 other people also joined Watsi on that day!
+Philbert's most recent donation supported Lwin, a 37-year-old woman from Thailand, to fund heart surgery.

 U Pyin is a 36-year-old monk who lives with three other monks, seven novice monks, and his two younger brothers, in a village in central Burma.
 His two younger brothers are not monks, but work at the monastery as helpers, assisting with cooking and cleaning.
 U Pyin has no income, but receives food and accommodation at the monastery.
 If he is ill, there are three local families that help to cover the costs of his basic health care expenses.
 In early May, U Pyin began experiencing difficulty breathing, chest pains, and headaches.
 One of his brothers brought him to a hospital, where tests revealed that one of the valves in his heart needs to be replaced.
 This is a particularly dangerous condition, as it can lead to a stroke, and U Pyin has already suffered a stroke, earlier in his life.
 U Pyin was given medication, an appointment to return in two months, and sent home.
 When U Pyin did not feel any better after taking the medication that he had been given, he and his brother decided that he should see a cardiologist in Yangon.
 The cardiologist confirmed U Pyin's diagnosis, and stressed the need for U Pyin to have surgery to replace the ailing mitral valve.
 As U Pyin was unable to pay for the surgery, the doctor referred him to an abbot for assistance.
 Fortunately, the abbot referred U Pyin to our medical partner, Burma Children Medical Fund, and now U Pyin is scheduled to have mitral valve replacement surgery on June 24th, at Pun Hlaing Hospital.
 Burma Children Medical Fund is seeking $1,500 to cover the costs of U Pyin's procedure and care, which will enable him to breathe well and to sleep comfortably again, things that he is unable to do right now.
 U Pyin will also be able to return to teaching the novice monks at the monastery, which he has been unable to do because he feels so unwell.
 U Pyin said: “After I recover, I want to teach novice monks again and I want to open a Buddhist school near Yangon.”